rin67630/Drok-Juntek-on-steroids/README.md

 I used a TTGO ESP32 with an integrated TFT color display plugged onto a 6x8cm prototyping board as an adapter.
 ![image](https://user-images.githubusercontent.com/14197155/111213918-94709f80-85d1-11eb-9671-7cfcf33bd9aa.png)

+The BOM for the upgrade cost less than 20$ (the ESP TTGO, a prototyping board, some pin headers, a few resistors and condensators...)
 OK, it was not straight forward to get the crappy ADCs of the ESP32 to work correctly, but I now got it running.

 ## The fun can begin!